signadot/examples/node-sdk-example/README.md

 5. Create a cluster in the [Signadot Dashboard](https://app.signadot.com/) and make sure to copy the token generated for it for the next step.
 6. Run the following commands:
     1. `helm repo add signadot https://charts.signadot.com`
-    2. `helm install signadot-sandboxes signadot/sandboxes`
+    2. `helm install signadot-operator signadot/operator`
     3. `kubectl -n signadot create secret generic cluster-agent --from-literal=token=...` where the `...` is replaced with the token you copied when creating the cluster in the Signadot Dashboard.

 # Installation